WordPress/gutenberg/components/tab-panel/README.md

 1. name: String.
 Defines the key for the tab
 2. title: String.
 Defines the translated text for the tab
 3. className: String.
 Defines the class to put on the tab.
-4. onSelect: function taking tabName.
-This is called when the tab is selected.

 - Type: Array
 - Required: Yes